ZHY-tech11/IFALNet/README.md

 * `--tvsearch`: whether thermal to visible search True or False (only for regdb dataset).
 * `--gpu`: which gpu to use.

+## Citation
+Most of the code of our backbone are borrowed from [AGW](https://github.com/mangye16/Cross-Modal-Re-ID-baseline) [4] and [MMN](https://github.com/ZYK100/MMN) [5].

+Thanks a lot for the author's contribution.

+Please cite the following paper in your publications if it is helpful:
+'''
+'''

 ## References.
 [1] D. T. Nguyen, H. G. Hong, K. W. Kim, and K. R. Park.
 Person recognition system based on a combination of body images from visible light and thermal cameras.
 Sensors, 17(3):605, 2017.

 [2] A. Wu, W.-s.
 Zheng, H.-X. Yu, S. Gong, and J. Lai.
 Rgb-infrared crossmodality person re-identification.
 In IEEE International Conference on Computer Vision (ICCV), pages 5380–5389, 2017.

 [3] Zhang Y, Wang H. Diverse Embedding Expansion Network and Low-Light Cross-Modality Benchmark for Visible-Infrared Person Re-identification[C]//Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2023: 2153-2162.

+[4] Ye M, Shen J, Lin G, et al. Deep learning for person re-identification: A survey and outlook[J].
+IEEE transactions on pattern analysis and machine intelligence, 2021, 44(6): 2872-2893.

+[5] Y. Zhang, Y. Yan, Y. Lu, and H. Wang, “Towards a unified middle modality learning for visible-infrared person re-identification,” in Proceedings of the 29th ACM international conference on multimedia, 2021,pp. 788–796.